 And what’s more, Karnataka is a blessed state.
 Not only is it home to Hampi but the once-mighty Deccan city of Vijapura (still commonly known by its previous name of Bijapur) is situated to the north, while the intricate Hoysala temples of Belur and Halebid can be found further south.
 Combined with the region’s other highlights, they make for a fascinating exploration of southern India.

-Alternatively rest you head at the Vijayanagara inspired Evolve Back Kamalapura Palace just 10-minutes’ drive from the site.
-Inspired by the magnificent royal palaces, temples, and apartments built by the mighty Vijayanagara rulers at Hampi, Evolve Back Kamalapura Palace is a luxurious hotel set within lovely landscaped gardens featuring reflecting-pools and flowing fountains.
+Alternatively, rest your head at the Vijayanagara inspired Evolve Back Kamalapura Palace just a 10-minute drive from the site.
+Inspired by the magnificent royal palaces, temples, and apartments built by the mighty Vijayanagara rulers at Hampi, Evolve Back Kamalapura Palace is a luxurious hotel set within lovely landscaped gardens featuring reflecting pools and flowing fountains.

-Improved infrastructure and luxury accommodation options makes UNESCO-listed Hampi a superb off the beaten track destination to include in a tailor made holiday to India.
+Improved infrastructure and luxury accommodation options make UNESCO-listed Hampi a superb off the beaten track destination to include in a tailor-made holiday to India.
 Hampi also features in our Hampi & Historic Karnataka private tour and our brand new Luxury South India itinerary.

 Contact our team today to start planning your trip today.